-- (4) In 2014, an 80-bed expansion was added to Wellington Regional Medical Center increasing the hospital's total available beds from 153 to 233.
+(4) In 2014, an 80-bed expansion was added to Wellington Regional Medical Center increasing the hospital's total available beds from 153 to 233.
 Pursuant to terms of the Wellington Regional Medical Center lease in effect during 2021, we were entitled to bonus rental on the net revenues generated from the 80-bed expansion.

 However, since we did not acquire the property associated with the additional 80-beds, the hospital's base rental remained unchanged and the additional beds are not included in the number of available beds reflected above.
 Upon the December 31, 2021 expiration of the lease, Wellington Regional Medical Center exercised its fair market value renewal option and renewed the lease for a 5-year term.
-Effective January 1, 2022, the annual fair market value lease rate is \$6.3 million and there is no bonus rental component applicable to the renewed fair market value lease. - (5) The real estate assets of this facility are or were owned by us (either directly or through an LLC in which we hold 100% of the ownership interest) and include tenants who are subsidiaries of UHS or jointly owned by a subsidiary of UHS. - (6) Minimum lease payment amounts contain impact of straight-line rent adjustments, if applicable. - (7) See above in Relationship with UHS, regarding, among other things, UHS's purchase option as discussed herein.
-We believe the respective fair values for each of these hospitals equals or exceeds the respective net book values or net financing receivables as of December 31, 2021 amounting to: \$15.3 million for McAllen Medical Center, \$10.3 million for Wellington Regional Medical Center, \$33.9 million for Clive Behavioral Health, \$57.7 million for Aiken Regional Medical Center (in terms of financing receivable), and; \$24.7 for Canyon Creek Behavioral Health (in terms of financing receivable). - (8) The lease on this facility expired in 2019 and the property remains vacant.
-We are marketing the property. - (9) The lease on this facility expired on December 31, 2021 and the property remains vacant.
-We are marketing the property. - (10) This newly constructed UHS-related hospital was substantially completed in December of 2020.
+Effective January 1, 2022, the annual fair market value lease rate is \$6.3 million and the annual rent increased on January 1, 2023 by 2.5%.
+The rent will increase by 2.5% on a cumulative compounded basis on each January 1st through 2026.
+There is no bonus rental component applicable to the renewed fair market value lease

+- (5) The real estate assets of this facility are or were owned by us (either directly or through an LLC in which we hold 100% of the ownership interest) and include tenants who are subsidiaries of UHS or jointly owned by a subsidiary of UHS. - (6) Minimum lease payment amounts contain impact of straight-line rent adjustments, if applicable. - (7) See above in Relationship with UHS, regarding, among other things, UHS's purchase option as discussed herein.
+We believe the respective fair values for each of these hospitals equals or exceeds the respective net book values or net financing receivables as of December 31, 2022 amounting to: \$14.4 million for McAllen Medical Center, \$9.6 million for Wellington Regional Medical Center, \$32.4 million for Clive Behavioral Health, \$57.6 million for Aiken Regional Medical Center (in terms of financing receivable), and; \$26.0 for Canyon Creek Behavioral Health (in terms of financing receivable). - (8) The lease on this facility expired in 2019 and the property remains vacant.
+We are marketing the property. - (9) This newly constructed UHS-related hospital was substantially completed in December of 2020.
 The lease on this facility, which was executed with a joint venture between UHS and an unrelated party, is triple net and has an initial term of 20 years with five, 10-year renewal options.